emilio-berti/assembly/index.md

 Following food web terminology, I talk here about *resources* and *consumers*.
-In the case of plant-pollinator networks, this is analogous as replacing *resource* with *plant* and *consumers* with *pollinator*.
+In the case of plant-pollinator networks, this is analogous as replacing *resources* with *plants* and *consumers* with *pollinators*.
+In this case, however, some filtering steps may be unnecessary or unwanted. **More about this in a separate section.** I also talk about metawebs, which are the regional food web networks that emerge considering all interactions that occur in local communities within the region of interest.

-In this case, however, some filtering steps may be unnecessary and unwanted. **More about this in a separate section.** I also talk about metawebs, which are the regional food web networks that emerge considering all interactions that occur in local communities within the region of interest.
+The main scope of *assembly* is to simulate top-down assembly processes.

-The general scope of *assembly* is to simulate top-down assembly processes.
 Top-down assembly means that all species are introduced into a local community at once.
 The opposite, i.e. communities are built by sequential introductions of one species, is called bottom-up assembly.
 Bottom-up assembly is problematic for community composed of many species, as the number of unique assembly sequences is *S!*, where *S*